Seyud/AMMF2/docs/WEBUI_GUIDE_EN.md

 1. `webroot/app.js` - Main application logic may change
 2. `webroot/core.js` - Core functionality may be updated
 3. `webroot/i18n.js` - Language strings may be updated
+4. `webroot/css/` - Style files may be updated

 It is recommended to back up customized WebUI files before upgrading, then carefully merge any changes.